Wings Museum Redhill Aerodrome

 The search is on...

-During the summer of 1998 the Wings Museum began its investigations into the crash of a Halifax bomber lost on operations from RAF 51 Squadron on 22-10-43.
+During the summer of 1998 the Wings Museum began its investigations into the crash of a Halifax bomber lost on operations from RAF 51 Squadron on 22nd October 1943.

-After several trips to Belgium, the team finally located the crash site near the village of Kasterlee with the help of local residents and historians.
+After several trips to Belgium, the team finally located the crash site near the village of Kasterlee and Retie with the help of local residents and historians.
 The remains of the Halifax were located in a very boggy area using deep searching equipment.
 The landowner kindly gave the team permission to excavate the aircraft.
 It was hoped that some clue might be found as to the reason why this bomber crashed on its way to the target area.
 As part of the investigation it was agreed with the local community that it would be a fitting tribute to erect a permanent memorial on the site of the crash to commemorate the loss of this gallant young air crew.
-It was also decided to mount an exhibition dedicated to the memory of these men for the benefit of the local communities of Kasterlee and Retie to display the groups findings.
+It was also decided to mount an exhibition dedicated to the memory of these men for the benefit of the local communities of Kasterlee and Retie and to share the group’s findings.

 Excavation...

-Fifty seven years after JN-920 was shot down ghostly echoes of that fateful night still reach us.
-In late 1999 a memorial service and dedication were unveiled at the crash site in Belgium.
-Aviation Historian brothers, Daniel & Kevin Hunt from the Wings Museum who research the young aircrews who risked and often sacrificed their lives while flying missions deep into occupied Europe had spent two years researching JN-920 and tracing surviving family members of the crew from all over the UK.
-Relatives of Sgt.
-Lewis (the rear tail gunner) and relatives of Sgt.
-Cowie (the mid upper gunner) made the long trip to witness the unveiling which took place on the 23rd October 1999 at the now tranquil scene of the crash.
 Personnel from 51 Squadron now based at RAF Waddington made the pilgrimage to remember those fellow airmen that failed to return.
 The whole incident grabbed the interest of the local town and the memorial dedication was featured on Belgium TV as well as in the local press etc. Many residents from around the area young and old attended to witness the service some walking miles to the site.
-Young and old were touched by the dedication service, after the ceremony a young local boy of around 3yrs of age was seen to grab a handful of grass and place it gentle down onto the memorial in memory of the crew.
+Young and old were touched by the dedication service, after the ceremony a young local boy of around 3yrs of age was seen to grab a handful of grass and place it gently down onto the memorial in memory of the crew.

 After the war was over the next-of-kin of the crew were informed that their loved ones had been buried at the military cemetery at Schoonselhof, Antwerp.
 However, for some reason this information did not reach the relatives of Sgt.
 Lewis.
 Relatives of Sgt.
 Lewis always believed that he was missing and they where overwhelmed when they heard from the Hunt brothers that Sgt.
 Lewis had received a Christian burial and was laid to rest at the Schoonselhof Military Cemetery and that a permanent memorial was to be unveiled later that year.
 At last they could pay their emotional respects to a much loved relative.